jk5279/Phishnet/README.md

 1. **Machine Learning Pipeline**: Uses traditional ML models (Logistic Regression, Linear SVC, SGD Classifier, Naive Bayes) with TF-IDF features and metadata engineering
 2. **Deep Learning Pipeline**: Uses transformer models (BERT, RoBERTa, DistilBERT) for sequence classification
+3. **PhishScore Method**: Clustering-based approach using sentence transformers and HDBSCAN clustering for phishing detection
-3. **Model Interpretation**: Attention visualization and analysis tools for understanding model decisions
+4. **Model Interpretation**: Attention visualization and analysis tools for understanding model decisions
-4. **Interactive Demo**: Streamlit web application for live phishing detection
+5. **Interactive Demo**: Streamlit web application for live phishing detection

 All pipelines are trained on the same dataset but with different preprocessing strategies optimized for each approach.
 The project uses a modular architecture that allows easy addition of new models.